prateek0208/Skin-Cancer-Detection-XAI/README.md

-To make your GitHub repository stand out, you need to balance visual appeal with technical depth.
-Recruiters often skim the README, so using emojis as "visual anchors" helps them find key information quickly.Here is a more expanded and "emoji-boosted" version of your documentation:🩺 Skin Lesion Diagnostic Portal (XAI)🚀
 Overview
 This repository hosts a Deep Learning solution designed to assist dermatologists in identifying skin pathologies.
 By using MobileNetV2 and Grad-CAM, we provide not just a prediction, but a visual justification for every diagnosis.
 🧠 Model ArchitectureBase Network: MobileNetV2 (Pre-trained on ImageNet)